Faladekehinde/airbnb-clone-project/README.md

     Features: Post and manage reviews for properties.
     7. Database Optimizations
     Indexing: Implement indexes for fast retrieval of frequently accessed data.
-    Caching: Use caching strategies to reduce database load and improve performance.
+    Caching: Use caching strategies to reduce database load and improve performance

+## API Security Overview
+    The API security for this Airbnb clone project focuses on safeguarding user data, ensuring system integrity, and preventing unauthorized access.
+Key measures include authentication using JWT to verify user identity, role-based authorization to control access levels, and rate limiting to protect against abuse and denial-of-service attacks.
+HTTPS and data encryption are enforced to secure data in transit and at rest, while payment security is handled through trusted providers like Stripe to ensure financial safety.
+Input validation and sanitization are also implemented to guard against injection and cross-site scripting (XSS) attacks.
+Together, these measures form a robust defense against common security threats..